SLE291 - Marine Vertebrates

 2 x 1 hour class per week, 3 x 3 hour practicals per trimester.

-SLE261 introduces students to the diversity of fishes by focusing on body form and function, ecology, evolution, phylogeny and taxonomy and the biology of sharks (elasmobranchs) and fishes (teleosts).
-Taxa present in both marine and freshwater systems will be covered and various adaptations to different ecosystems and habitats are discussed.
-Students experience the great diversity of fish body form via a series of practicals that include the handling and dissection of fresh specimens.
-Learning about fish body form is important for understanding fish movement, swimming and feeding.
-Aspects of fish body form can also provide clues about the habitat occupied by different specimens (e.g. benthic versus pelagic species).
+SLE291 introduces students to the diversity of marine vertebrates including finfish, sharks, and marine mammals, birds and reptiles, focusing on aspects of body form and function, evolution and taxonomy.
+Key physiological adaptations enabling survival in marine environments will be discussed.
+Students experience the diversity of fish body form and function via a series of practicals that include the handling and dissection of fresh specimens.
+Learning about body form, morphometry, physiology, diet, life history, age and growth are important for understanding marine vertebrate movement, swimming and feeding, and reproductive strategies, also provide clues about their ecology and preferred habitats.

 Unit Fee Information